Climnt/Climnt/README.md

-- 👋 Hi, I’m Clint or @Climnt
+- 👋 Hi, I’m Clint or @Clxnt
 - 👀 I’m interested in web development
 - 🌱 I’m currently a student and learning html, css and javascript
 - 😄 Pronouns: fish